Public image of George W. Bush: Domestic perception of Bush

 In polls conducted between August 7 and 16, 2006, Bush's average approval rating was 37.0%, and his average disapproval rating was 57.3%.

 A poll taken in mid September 2006 indicated that 48 percent of Americans believed the war with Iraq has made the US less safe, while 41 percent believed the war has made the US safer from terrorism.
 Another poll shows that a majority of Americans, by a margin of 61 to 35 percent, believe that the United States is not better off because of Bush's policies.

-At the conclusion of 2006, an AP-AOL News telephone poll of 1,004 adults found President George W. Bush to be both the "top villain" and "top hero" of the year.
+At the conclusion of 2006, an AP-AOL News telephone poll of 1,004 adults found Bush to be both the "top villain" and "top hero" of the year.
 Bush was followed in the "villain" poll by Osama bin Laden, who took in 8 percent to Bush's 25 percent; Saddam Hussein (6 percent); and Iran's Mahmoud Ahmadinejad (5 percent).
 In the hero poll, Bush's 13 percent was followed by: Soldiers/troops in Iraq (6 percent), Jesus Christ (3 percent), Barack Obama (3 percent), and Oprah Winfrey (3 percent).

 Polls conducted after Bush's troop surge strategy was announced in January 2007 showed his approval rating had dropped to approximately 32%.

 On February 13, 2008, an average of major polls indicated that Bush's approval rating stood at 33.3%.
 The same average showed, for polls issued during the period from September 5 to 16, 2008, that Bush's approval rating was 31.9%, and his disapproval rating was 64.8%.

 A poll by Rasmussen Reports on December 10, 2005, asked, "Should President Bush be impeached and removed from office?"
-32% said "yes," and 58% said "no." Earlier polls asked conditional versions of the impeachment question.
+32% said "yes", and 58% said "no".
+Earlier polls asked conditional versions of the impeachment question.
 For example, Zogby International on November 2, 2005, asked whether respondents agreed with the statement, "If President Bush did not tell the truth about his reasons for going to war with Iraq, Congress should consider holding him accountable through impeachment."
 Americans agreed with this, 53% to 42%.
-A poll by Newsweek on October 19, 2006, revealed that 51% of respondents believed that the impeachment of George W. Bush should be a priority.
-An August 2008 poll found that 41% of Americans thought that George W. Bush is the worst President in United States history, while 50% disagreed.
+A poll by Newsweek on October 19, 2006, revealed that 51% of respondents believed that the impeachment of Bush should be a priority.
+An August 2008 poll found that 41% of Americans thought that Bush is the worst President in United States history, while 50% disagreed.